opensafely/documentation/docs/getting-started.md

      virtual private network (VPN) — it may be that [corporate firewalls prevent access to
      Gitpod](https://github.com/opensafely/documentation/discussions/311);
-     please contact the IT staff who manage the network for help.
+     please contact the IT staff who manage your internet connection for help.

 2. *Install the required software to your own computer*.